andycroll/andycroll.com/_posts/2019/2019-06-23-using-strftime-in-a-rails-view-is-probably-a-mistake.md

 By using a method with confusing and complex arguments in your views, you’re setting yourself up for inconsistency.

-The main benefit for setting up global application date and time formats is for the developers who come after you, including _future_ you.
+The main benefit to defining global application date and time formats is for the developers who come after you, including _future_ you.
 The result is a small number of consistent and pre-determined ways to present time throughout your application, and future developers can be spared building their own formats!

 Users benefit from this consistency too.
 If dates and times are always presented in the same way, it takes less time for them to parse.
 I.e. Ensuring you always say “Jun 11” rather than “11 Jun”; It's a small thing, but worth sweating the details.